michaelleeallen/reducto/README.md

 };
 ```
 These are great for when you need the data in a different format than what the service(which you may have no control over) provides.

+## Running the example application

+Navigate to the root directory and run `npm start`.
+This will start the example app at
+`http://localhost:3000`.
+You can view the example page by pointing your browser to `localhost:3000/weahter/:zipcode`
+where `:zipcode` is any valid zip.
+The resulting page should show you the weather for that zipcode.